affinity-engine/ember-theater-web/markdown/en/learn/director/scenes.md

 ## Scenes

-The Director's job is to keep track of which scene is currently under way, and then to direct the provided `script`.
+The director's job is to keep track of which scene is currently under way, and then to direct the provided `script`.
 You can generate new scenes by typing `ember g ember-theater-scene [scene-name]` in the command line.
 Scenes are kept in the folder `app/ember-theater/director/scenes`:

 ```js
 // app/ember-theater/director/scenes/picnic-on-the-beach.js